 Once you have a policy, you can pay for it in a couple of ways.
 Either use a credit or debit card online or pay directly with your bank account (you’ll pay a fee to use a card).
 Wawanesa does have an autopay option, too.

-You can submit a Wawanesa auto insurance claim 24/7 online or by calling a toll-free claims number.
+Policyholders can submit a Wawanesa auto insurance claim 24/7 online at wawanesa.com or by calling a toll-free claims number to speak directly to a customer service representative.
 Usually, an appraiser can inspect your vehicle within 48 hours.
 You can choose any repair shop you want.
 But if you choose to use a repair shop that Wawanesa recommends, Wawanesa will guarantee the repair shop’s work for as long as you own the car.

 On J.D.
-Power’s 2019 U.S. Auto Insurance Study, Wawanesa received a score of 828 out of a possible 1,000 and came in fourth place for the California region.
-The study asked customers to rate insurance companies on interaction, policy offerings, price, billing process and policy information, and claims.
+Power’s 2020 U.S. Auto Insurance Study, Wawanesa was the top provider in the California region, scoring 853 out of 1,000 points.
+The study asked customers to rate auto insurance companies on interaction, policy offerings, pricing, billing process and policy information, and claims.

-While many Wawanesa customers are happy, others are less so.
-In a number of reviews that we looked at, there are a couple common themes.
-People talk about long wait times to speak with an agent and periodic increases in premiums when no accident or claim had been filed.
+When it comes to customer satisfaction, Wawanesa has mixed reviews.
+In a number of Wawanesa insurance reviews that we looked at, there are a couple of common themes.
+People talk about long wait times to speak with an agent and periodic increases in premiums when no car accident or claim had been filed.

-Here are a few Wawanesa car insurance reviews from the company’s BBB reviews page:
+Here are a few Wawanesa insurance reviews from the company’s BBB reviews page.

 “I've had them for years.
 Honestly [I] left to [another company] but returned after a year.”